agrc/gis.utah.gov/_posts/2017-06-29-municipal-boundaries-update-for-first-quarter-2017-calendar-year.md

 - Municipal Boundaries
 - Annexations
 - City Boundaries
--

 ---

-Year is half over, and we just keep rolling along.
-This is the Municipal Boundaries update for the first quarter 2017 (Calendar year).
-Things picked up a little from the first quarter.
+The year is half over and we keep rolling along.
+This is the Municipal Boundaries update for the second quarter of the 2017 calendar year.
+Things picked up a little from the first quarter. **A little reminder for everyone**, changes to city boundaries can affect you.
+For instance, your voting precinct or school district may change.

-A little reminder for everyone, changes to city boundaries can affect others like voter precincts, or school districts.
-Be sure to share data with your Clerk offices or others that may have an interest.
+Be sure to share data with your Clerks office or others that may have an interest.

 Following are the changes and annexations since March.
 30, 2017,  listed by County and City: